Complete BJJ Conditioning Guide: Why You Gas Out & How to Fix It Now [2025]

 The Position Transition Test

 Try this during your next training session: Start in your best position (let’s say closed guard bottom).
-Have your partner give 70% resistance.
-Every 10 seconds, transition explosively to a new dominant position.
-Keep this up for 2 minutes.

 What happens?